zouyaoji/vue-cesium/website/docs/en-US/geometries/vc-geometry-polygon.md

 Loading a polygon geometry.
 It is equivalent to initializing a `Cesium.PolygonGeometry` instance.

-**Note**: It needs to be a subcomponent of `vc-instance-geometry` to load normally.
+**Note**: It needs to be a subcomponent of `vc-geometry-instance` to load normally.
 When loading massive polygon primitives, consider using the `vc-collection-primitive` component and its `polygons` property for rendering.

 ### Basic usage